 The construction in progress account represents costs incurred on various construction projects currently underway that as of the balance sheet date have not been completed and placed into service.
 The construction in progress account consists primarily of water facilities being constructed which the Company anticipates will be placed in service during the next twelve months.
-During the year ended August 31, 2022, the Company incurred (1) \$4.0 million of costs related to its construction projects, (2) completed various water infrastructure projects resulting in the capitalization of \$5.1 million of costs, and (3) completed three single-family rental units resulting in the capitalization of \$1.0 million of costs.
+During the year ended August 31, 2023, the Company added (1) \$1.2 million of costs related to its construction projects, (2) incurred net additions of \$3.2 million toward various water infrastructure projects, and (3) incurred \$3.5 million in net costs associated with its single-family rental homes resulting in the capitalization of \$3.6 million of costs.
+During the year ended August 31, 2022, the Company incurred (1) \$4.0 million of costs related to its construction projects, (2) completed various water infrastructure projects resulting in the capitalization of \$5.1 million of costs, and (3) completed three single-family rental homes resulting in the capitalization of \$1.0 million of costs.